michael-donat/incywincy/README.md

   - he's not nice to web and completely ignores robots.txt
   - he doesn't consider HTML 'base href' tag and takes all locations relatively to the context
+  - he does not check for canonical link in the DOM so will go over the same page if url is different
   - he's also been told to ignore # parts of locations
   - he only climbs html waterspouts, no javascript
   - he's normally told to only consider http(s) protocol, will ignore others